If you don’t know who you are, the stock market is an expensive place to find out - George Goodman

 Therefore it is important to prepare a contingency plan, as no strategy will work in all prevailing market conditions.
 Drawdown is unavoidable, and it should be incorporated in the trading strategy.
 Remember, a good strategy is not a slave of technology.
 You can hire a programmer to implement your trading strategy, but not vice versa.

-Quantopian, NinjaTrader are free to use platforms in case you want to put your algorithms to test.
+NinjaTrader is a free to use platform in case you want to put your algorithms to test.
 There are a lot of other free backtesting tools that can be looked into, if you want more information.

 I like your point about the exits, as I understand that any trading strategy is not devoid of risk.
 How are the risks handled in an Algo Trading system?